Eliot Deviation Index

 - 3b.
 Lines must travel between two distinct terminals.
 (The Naugatuck Rule)

 4. The line must look like a transit line and actually make sense.
-(The Quincy Rule)
+(The Quincy Rule) - See the hall of fame.

 5. The line must be a currently operating service pattern at the time of calculation.
 (The Pawtucket Rule)